Immigration Casework and Information

 Members of Parliament are not able to provide proof of a person’s right to work in the UK and the Home Office will not provide letters of eligibility.

-A Share Code is only issued upon successful completion of an application.
+A Share Code can only be obtained upon successful completion of an application via your eVisa.

 If an applicant/employee does not have a Share Code, the employers must use the online Employer Checking Service to check an employee‚ or potential employee‚Äôs immigration status if they cannot show their documents or online immigration status.
 The Employer Checking Service can be found here: https://www.gov.uk/employee-immigration-employment-status They can make as many enquiries as is necessary whilst the application is in progress.